-- Samba Drumming: Students are introduced to the characteristics of Samba drumming and create a group performance. - Ukuleles: Students have the opportunity to learn the ukulele and to build it into creative class performances.
+• Samba Drumming: Students are introduced to the characteristics of Samba drumming and create a group performance.

-• Zombie Nations Variations: Students investigate different ways of creating variations in music, using both standard procedures and their own ideas.
-They may use music software to record, edit and refine their ideas or their own instruments.
+• Theme and Variations: Students investigate different ways of creating variations in music, using both standard procedures and their own ideas.

-African Music: Students are introduced to the music of Africa through listening, performing and composing.
-They learn the features and devices that characterise African music and compose a group performance using these features.
+Rhythms of the World: Students are introduced to the vibrant rhythms of the world through listening, performing and composing.
+They learn the features and devices that characterise different cultures and compose a group performance using these features.